brown-bird/Cookbook/DependencyInjection/dependencyInjection.md

 **Problem:** You don't have all the arguments available to inject a service at application startup.

 **Solution:**

+AssistedInjection pattern with the [FactoryModuleBuilder](http://google.github.io/guice/api-docs/latest/javadoc/com/google/inject/assistedinject/FactoryModuleBuilder.html).
+The gist is that you inject a guice created factory that can create the object you actually need by passing the contextual values you have only at runtime.

+**Solution:**

 - Inject a provider.
 Then use a setter to set contextual dependencies on the injected service.